 - Cultural Proficiency: The Importance of Cultural Proficiency in Providing Effective Care for Diverse Populations (Position Paper)

-The AAFP’s theme for National Minority Health Month in 2016, The Psychological Toll of Racism, addresses the need to work toward health equity for all.
-As family physicians and leaders in your communities, you are uniquely positioned to engage patients and populations about the stress of being a victim of racism and discrimination.
+The theme for National Minority Health Month in 2017, Bridging Health Equity Across Communities, focuses on the need to work toward health equity for all.
+As family physicians and leaders, you are uniquely positioned to help raise awareness to patients and populations about health disparities impacting your communities.

 Partnering for Health Equity